- Ph.D., Mechanical Engineering, University of Alabama, 2021

 - Society of Woman Engineers (SWE)

-Dr. Anderson's doctoral research focused on predicting the fatigue response of both additively manufactured and friction stir welded metals to increase the safety and reliability of the cryogenic fuel tanks on NASA's current generation launch vehicle.
-More specifically, her Ph.D. work developed a microstructure-sensitive fatigue model to enable the certification of a novel additive manufacturing technology at NASA.
-Additionally, during her studies she helped increase the efficiency and operational lifetime of several coal fueled power plants through material and component characterization, modeling, and simulation of land-based turbines.
+Prior to joining Exponent, Dr. Anderson's doctoral research focused on predicting the fatigue response of both additively manufactured and friction stir welded metals to increase the safety and reliability of the cryogenic fuel tanks on NASA's current generation launch vehicle.
+More specifically, her doctoral work developed a microstructure-sensitive fatigue model to enable the certification of a novel additive manufacturing technology at NASA.
+Additionally, during her studies she helped increase the efficiency and operational lifetime of several coal-fired power plants through material and component characterization, modeling, and simulation of land-based turbines.

-Dr. Anderson has extensive experience in advanced manufacturing techniques; mechanical testing via servohydraulic load frames including cryogenic and thermomechanical fatigue; finite element modeling (FEA) with Abaqus; metallography; data acquisition; and the use of various codes, standards, and specifications including ASTM, ANSI, and ASME.
-She is also a member of ASTM Committee E08 on Fatigue and Fracture.
+Dr. Anderson has extensive experience in advanced manufacturing techniques; mechanical testing via servohydraulic load frames including cryogenic and thermomechanical fatigue; finite element modeling (FEA) with Abaqus; metallography; data acquisition; and the use of various regulations, codes, and standards including ASTM, ANSI, and ASME.